-DOJ and the SEC have recently increased the number of attorneys and investigators dedicated to FCPA enforcement, with their targets set on industries such as defense, logistics, engineering and construction, technology/telecommunications, tobacco, and health care and "life sciences."
-Further, the whistleblower provisions of the 2010 Dodd-Frank Act provide large monetary incentives for individuals to report suspected FCPA violations by public companies.
-And, internationally, the United Kingdom, with its Bribery Act going into effect in July 2011, and several other countries have jumped firmly into the arena of international anti-corruption enforcement.
+DOJ and the SEC have recently increased the number of attorneys and investigators dedicated to FCPA enforcement, with their targets set on industries such as defense, logistics, tobacco, health care, financial service, and "life sciences."
+Additionally, the whistleblower provisions of the 2010 Dodd-Frank Act provide large monetary incentives for individuals to report suspected FCPA violations by public companies.
+Given enhanced resources, record high fines and new monetary incentives for whistleblowers, FCPA enforcement will certainly remain vigorous in 2011 and beyond.